AlexK0/kotlin-daemonology-notes/README.md

 a heap dump should look like `java_pid${KotlinCompileDaemon PID}.hprof`.

 #### Pass JVM args explicitly
-If `HeapDumpOnOutOfMemoryError` and `HeapDumpPath` are not specified implicitly, you can pass them explicitly to Kotlin daemon (TODO: check if it works)
+If `HeapDumpOnOutOfMemoryError` and `HeapDumpPath` are not specified implicitly, you can pass them explicitly to Kotlin daemon
 (Before starting make sure, that there are no available [Kotlin daemons](#daemons)):
 ```bash
 $ ./gradlew -Dkotlin.daemon.jvm.options=XX:+HeapDumpOnOutOfMemoryError,XX:HeapDumpPath=/path/to/heap_dump.hprof :${Kotlin JS Task}